Lucas-zz/BatePapoUOL_BackEnd/README.md

 5. Finally, start doing requests to the server

-6. Alternativelly, if you want a front-end app to see the API working, you can use:
+6. Alternatively, if you want a front-end app to see the API working, you can use:
 > https://github.com/Lucas-zz/BatePapoUOL_FrontEnd

 ## Author